rmattila/MDP-Explore/README.md

 probabilities.
 You can choose which action and time that should be used to evaluate the transition matrix.

+The current plot is saved and can be found in `./img/mdp.png`.

 ## Screenshot
 ![MDP-Explore Screenshot](https://rmattila.github.io/mdp-explore/mdp-explore.png)